greenhas/spg_website/content/Communities/a-surprising-non-apology.md

 ---
+type: ["macro"]
 date: 2023-02-21T20:02:43-05:00
 title: "a surprising (but ultimately damning) non-apology"
-tags: ["macro","Communities","The Church of Jesus Christ of Latter-day Saints"]
+tags: ["The Church of Jesus Christ of Latter-day Saints"]
 ---
 Earlier today, The Church of Jesus Christ of Latter-day Saints released a statement announcing that: